spenriche/spenriche.github.io/_posts/2025-2-7-climate.md

 ![Alt text](/assets/images/climate.PNG)

 The ruling class in Canada—led by so-called “progressive” politicians like Justin Trudeau—preaches endlessly about climate change, demanding sacrifice from the middle and working class while living in grotesque hypocrisy.
-They lecture ordinary people about reducing their carbon footprint while jet-setting around the world in private planes, dining in luxury, and living in mansions that burn more energy in a week than most families use in a year.
+They lecture ordinary people about reducing their carbon footprint while jet-setting around the world in private planes, vacationing in yachts, dining in luxury, and living in mansions that burn more energy in a week than most families use in a year.
 Their climate alarmism isn’t about saving the planet—it’s about controlling you, impoverishing you, and ensuring you stay in your place while they continue their privileged lifestyles untouched.

 For years, the climate crisis has been framed as an urgent moral imperative, an existential threat so severe that it justifies stripping you of personal freedoms, taxing every aspect of your life, and reshaping the economy to align with an elite-approved “green” vision.
 But while the government forces you to pay carbon taxes on gas, groceries, and home heating, while they tell you to trade in your reliable second-hand vehicle for an unaffordable, government-mandated electric car, while they demand that you retrofit your home with solar panels and triple-pane windows you can't afford, they themselves continue to live like kings, spewing carbon into the atmosphere at levels you could never dream of.